-Our system allows you to register for email updates whenever an advert is posted for a job that meets criteria you select.
+Using the set job alert function, our system allows you to register for email updates whenever a job advert is posted that meets criteria you choose.

 New vacancies are advertised on an ongoing basis.
 It is worth visiting the site regularly to make sure that you do not miss out on any new vacancies.